Harry Hadden-Paton

 Harry Frederick Gerard Hadden-Paton (born 10 April 1981) is a British actor.
 He is perhaps best known for his television roles as Herbert "Bertie" Pelham, 7th Marquess of Hexham, in the television series Downton Abbey (2014–2015) and Martin Charteris in The Crown (2016–2017).

 Hadden-Paton played the lead role of Henry Higgins in the Lincoln Center Theater revival of My Fair Lady on Broadway, a performance for which he was nominated for the 2018 Tony Award for Best Actor in a Musical.

 Life

 Family

 Hadden-Paton was born at Westminster Hospital in London, the son of former cavalry officer Nigel Hadden-Paton, head of a landed gentry family of Rossway, near Berkhamsted, Hertfordshire, and Sarah ('Bumble'), daughter of Brigadier Frederick Mellor, of The Cottage, Chiddingfold, Surrey.
-He has three sisters: Polly, Clementine, and Alice.
-He is the godson of Sarah Ferguson.

 He is married to actress Rebecca Night, whom he met while performing in The Importance of Being Earnest.
-They have been married since 2010 and have three children.
-Hadden-Paton and Night co-starred in the autumn of 2019 in The King's Speech at the Chicago Shakespeare Theater.

 Education

 Hadden-Paton was educated at Eton College and Durham University.
 He trained at the London Academy of Music and Dramatic Art (LAMDA).